Autopsy of former NFL player who killed six people shows he had CTE

 “As we process these results, we are deeply saddened by the events that occurred on April 7 and we continue to pray for the families of the victims,” Adams’s family said in Tuesday’s statement.
 “We are pleased to have a better understanding of the mental turmoil that Phillip was dealing with during the last moments of his life.
 We cannot say that we are surprised by these results, however it is shocking to hear how severe his condition was.”

-Adams, a seventh-round draft pick by the San Francisco 49ers out of South Carolina State in 2010, played in 78 NFL games for six teams over six seasons as a defensive back, and had played football since he was 7 years old.
+Adams, a seventh-round draft pick by the San Francisco 49ers out of South Carolina State in 2010, played in 78 NFL games for six teams over six seasons as a defensive back.

 CTE, which can only be diagnosed at autopsy, has been found in former members of the military, football players, boxers and others who have been subjected to repeated head trauma.
 A 2017 study by the BU center found signs of the debilitating disease in 110 of 111 NFL players whose brains were autopsied, and another study suggested long-term emotional and cognitive disability weren’t just tied to the number and severity of collisions but also to the age at which those collisions began.
+Adams had played football since he was 7 years old.

 Scott Casterline, Adams’s former agent, said this spring that Adams did not participate in the physical and mental health programs the NFL offers to former players after his playing career ended.
 Casterline and others saw signs of Adams’s deterioration, even though Adams did his best to conceal it.